Massachusetts Financial Services Co. MA Buys 16,970 Shares of International Game Technology PLC (NYSE:IGT)

 Massachusetts Financial Services Co.
-MA grew its position in shares of International Game Technology PLC (NYSE:IGT – Free Report) by 0.2% in the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 7,105,907 shares of the company’s stock after acquiring an additional 16,970 shares during the period.
+MA lifted its position in shares of International Game Technology PLC (NYSE:IGT – Free Report) by 0.2% in the 3rd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 7,105,907 shares of the company’s stock after acquiring an additional 16,970 shares during the period.
 Massachusetts Financial Services Co.
-MA owned about 3.57% of International Game Technology worth $215,451,000 as of its most recent SEC filing.
+MA owned approximately 3.57% of International Game Technology worth $215,451,000 as of its most recent filing with the Securities & Exchange Commission.

 International Game Technology PLC operates and provides gaming technology products and services in North America, Europe, the Middle East, Africa, Asia-Pacific, Latin America, and the Caribbean.
 It operates in three segments: Global Lottery, Global Gaming, and Digital & Betting.
 The company designs, sells, operates, and leases a suite of point-of-sale machines that reconciles lottery funds between the retailer and lottery authority; provides online lottery transaction processing systems; produces instant ticket games; and offers printing services, such as instant ticket marketing plans and graphic design, programming, packaging, shipping, and delivery services, as well as iLottery solutions and services.